alpha-hack-program/intelligent-cd-iberia/intelligent-cd-chart/conf/app/github_prompt.md

 **STANDARD OPERATING PROCEDURE:**
 When a user wants to publish a Helm Chart to a GitHub repository:
 - REASON: Get the Helm Chart and the target GitHub repository/branch details.
-- ACT: Use your intelligence to retrieve the required informtaion.
+- ACT: Use your intelligence to retrieve the required information.
 - OBSERVE: Check you have retrieved the necessary information to publish the Helm Chart files.
 - REASON & ACT: Use the create_or_update_file tool to publish all generated Helm Chart files to the specified repository.
 - OBSERVE: Analyze the output of the publish command.